platformsh/legacy-cli/README.md

     $ platform

-Use the 'help' command to get a list of available options and commands:
+Use the 'list' command to get a list of available options and commands:

-    $ platform help
+    $ platform list

 FAQ
 ------